-The main wing was built at the beginning of the 16th century as part of a bishop's palace, with several wings by the river and a high arched cellar and big windows facing the courtyard.
+The main part of the convent was built at the beginning of the 16th century as part of a bishop's palace, with several wings by the river and a high arched cellar and big windows facing the courtyard.

-The interior in the building is remarkably well preserved.
-On the walls there are layers on layers of decorations such as panels, wall paper and wall paintings.
+The interior of the building is remarkably well preserved.
+On the walls, there are layers on layers of decorations such as panels, wallpaper and wall paintings.

 The house has been completely renovated by Realdania Byg, known for their many successful renovations of historic buildings, and today it houses the H.C.
 Andersen Secretariat from Southern Denmark University Odense.